naturalis/galaxy-tool-cutadapt/README.md

 # galaxy-tool-cutadapt
-Wrapper for cutadapt v.2.8 This repo supports Python3 and has been tested with Galaxy v.19.09 (also expected to work with Galaxy v.20).
+Wrapper for Cutadapt v.2.8.
+This repo supports Python3 and has been tested with Galaxy v.19.09 (also expected to work with Galaxy v.20).
 In contrast to cutadapt from the toolshed, this wrapper handles zip files as well.

 ## Getting Started
 ### Installing